 Klinefelter Syndrome (KS)

 The diagnosis of KS is frequently made by prenatal genetic testing.
-In infancy the KS boy may present with a small penis, hypospadia or undescended testes.
-At school-age the child may show behavioral problems or learning disabilities.
-The adolescent may have tall stature, excessive growth of the lower extremities and delayed puberty, eunuchoidal features and small testes usually remaining at a volume of 2-3 mL.
-Testosterone production reaches a plateau after age 14 years and may never reach the midnormal adult range, in spite of high levels of LH stimulation.
+In infancy, the KS boy may present with a small penis, hypospadias, or undescended testes.
+At school age, the child may show behavioral problems or learning disabilities.
+The adolescent may have tall stature, excessive growth of the lower extremities and delayed puberty, eunuchoidal features, and small testes, usually remaining at a volume of 2-3 mL.
+Testosterone production reaches a plateau after age 14 years and may never reach the mid-normal adult range, in spite of high levels of LH stimulation.
 Adult KS patients have decreased bone mineral density, which could be caused by testosterone deficiency.
-Many adult KS men are first diagnosed during an infertility evaluation, when testicular atrophy and absence of sperm in the ejaculate are noticed.
-KS patients have a high incidence of learning disabilities with decreased verbal IQ, but usually normal intellectual performance.
-Language skills can be impaired, patients may be aggressive, being not inclined to participate in social activities and having a tendency to depressio
+Many adult KS men are first diagnosed during an infertility evaluation when testicular atrophy and the absence of sperm in the ejaculate are noticed.
+KS patients have a high incidence of learning disabilities with decreased verbal IQ but usually normal intellectual performance.
+Language skills can be impaired, and patients may be aggressive, not inclined to participate in social activities, and have a tendency to depression.

 It is desirable to establish the diagnosis of KS as early as possible.
 This will direct the observation of parents to learning disabilities and behavioral abnormalities, which require remedial action.
 Attention should be paid to the possibility of complications, and screening tests should be ordered.
-In adolescence testosterone replacement should be initiated, as soon as gonadotropin levels increase above normal.
+In adolescence, testosterone replacement should be initiated as soon as gonadotropin levels increase above normal.
 Testosterone doses must be advanced over years with yearly increments, imitating the increase in testosterone production that occurs during normal puberty.
-Testosterone not only will advance virilization and support development of adequate bone mineralization, it also can improve fatigue, muscle strength, academic performance and further social adjustment.
+Testosterone will not only advance virilization and support the development of adequate bone mineralization, but it also can improve fatigue, muscle strength, academic performance, and further social adjustment.

 Wolfram E. Nolten